Searching for

 Somf uk award paddi alice benson 09 2012

-Programmatic Research: Cultural Arcapellago.
-The building redefines the Southern perimeter of Museumsinsels and contains a garden which connects East and West Berlin.
-The non-hierarchic departamental archipelago within the Art School articulates individual and collective identity, mirroring the cultural context to the north. © Paddi Alice Benson.
+Programmatic Research: Cultural Archipelago.
+The building redefines the Southern perimeter of Museumsinsels and contains a garden that connects East and West Berlin.
+The nonhierarchic departmental archipelago within the Art School articulates individual and collective identity, mirroring the cultural context to the north. © Paddi Alice Benson.

 Jury